muydanny/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

     @state = state
   end

-	def members
+  def members_by_state
-    # conn = Faraday.new(url: "https://api.propublica.org") do |faraday|
+    # conn = Faraday.new(url: "https://api.congress.gov") do |faraday|
-    #   faraday.headers["X-API-Key"] = Rails.application.credentials.propublica[:key]
+    #   faraday.headers["X-API-Key"] = Rails.application.credentials.congress[:key]
     # end

-    # response = conn.get("/congress/v1/members/house/#{@state}/current.json")
+    # response = conn.get("/v3/member?limit=250")

     # json = JSON.parse(response.body, symbolize_names: true)

     service = CongressService.new

-    json = service.members_by_state(@state)
+    json = service.members

-    @members = json[:results].map do |member_data|
+    members = json[:members].map do |member_data|
+      if member_data[:state] == @state
         Member.new(member_data)
       end
     end
+    members.compact
   end
+end
 ```

 We are making for ourselves a `CongressService` class, and its responsibility is that its going to give us the JSON that we need to make ourselves our Member objects.
 This service’s responsibility is going to purely focused around interacting with the API and getting us the information we need.
 It is convention that we call these objects services.

 It’s good practice to abstract the name of the API that we are working with so anything outside of this class has no idea of how we are getting this data.
-Notice that we are calling it `CongressService` instead of `PropublicaService`.
-This class used to use an API from the Sunlight Foundation.
-Had we named it `SunlightService`, when the change occurred, we had to change the class name and then hunt for every place that we had referred to it as `SunlightService` by calling it `CongressService` instead, if we have to change what API we are using, any changes only have to occur inside that service.
+Notice that we are calling it `CongressService`.
+In the past, this class used to incorporate an API from the Sunlight Foundation, and another version of this lesson used a Propublica API.
+Had we named this service `SunlightService` or `PropublicaService`, when the change occurred, we would have had to change the name of this object and then hunt for every place that we had referred to it as `SunlightService`.

+By calling it `CongressService` instead, if we have to change what API we are using, any changes only have to occur inside that service.
+(It's sort of a 'happy accident' that our API provider happens to have a very generic name, in this case.)

 At this point, if we run our tests it’s going to complain that it doesn’t know anything about our service, and so let’s make a new folder and add the service.